A Unified Data Representation Learning for Non-parametric Two-sample Testing: Experiments

 \section{Experiments}

-In this section, we will analyze the experiment result of SSL-C2ST on two commonly used benchmark datasets and one advanced ImageNet dataset.
-Also, we will discuss the empirical extensions based on SSL-C2ST (i.e., SSL-C2ST-M), and present the comparative analysis of experimental results across three benchmarks.
-The overview information of three datasets and experimental implementation details of proposed method and other two-sample testing methods can be found in Appendix \ref{experiment_details}.

-\textbf{Datasets.} We conducted experiments on five different datasets to thoroughly evaluate our methods.
-To assess the performance of current SSL methods applied to two-sample testing, we utilized three synthetic datasets: \textit{HDGM-Easy}, \textit{HDGM-Medium}, and \textit{HDGM-Hard}.
-Moreover, we conduct the experiments of our proposed methods against other SOTA two-sample testing methods to evaluate the effectiveness of semi-supervised paradigm on three datasets: \textit{MNIST}, \textit{ImageNet}, and \textit{HDGM}.
+\textbf{Datasets.} We conducted experiments on five different datasets to thoroughly evaluate our methods in two different aspects: 1) To assess the performance of alternative SSL learning methods directly applied to two-sample testing methods, we utilized three synthetic datasets: \textit{HDGM-Easy}, \textit{HDGM-Medium}, and \textit{HDGM-Hard}.
+As we have already mentioned in Appendix \ref{discuss_semi}, these datasets represent three different levels of data structure complexity often encountered in the two-sample testing scenarios, which can verify whether the mainstream SSL techniques are robust to various two-sample testing tasks or not; 2) To verify the effectiveness of proposed two-phase RL-TST framework applied on two-sample testing methods (i.e., RL-C2ST, RL-MMD-D) than the other existing work, we conduct the experiments of an implemented RL-TST against other SOTA two-sample testing methods.
+These experiments were carried out on three representative datasets: \textit{MNIST}, \textit{ImageNet}, and \textit{HDGM-D} (a.k.a. \textit{HDGM-Hard}) to evaluate the enhanced performance of our RL-TST framework.
 Detailed descriptions of these datasets are provided in Appendix \ref{overview_datasets}.

-\textbf{Baselines.} We evaluate the performance of our proposed methods SSL-C2ST and SSL-C2ST-M against several SOTA baseline methods in two-sample testing, specifically C2ST, C2ST-M, MMD-D, and MMD-FUSE.
-These baselines serve as competitive references to highlight the improvements achieved by our approach.
-For comprehensive details on each baseline method, including their implementations and parameter settings, please refer to Appendix \ref{ablation_details} and \ref{mmd_based_details}.
+\textbf{Baselines.} The baselines are the SOTA two-sample testing methods from the existing frameworks.
+Our main empirical experiments aim to evaluate the performance of two-sample testing methods built on the RL-TST framework (i.e., RL-C2ST and RL-MMD-D) against several SOTA baseline methods in two-sample testing, specifically C2ST, C2ST-L, MMD-D, and MMD-FUSE.
+These baselines serve as competitive references to highlight the improvements achieved by focusing on learning good representations from RL-TST framework.
+The following are the overall descriptions of each baseline method,

-\textbf{Ablation Study: Verification of SSL-C2ST over C2ST}.
-We first verify the effectiveness of SSL-C2ST via comparing SSL-C2ST and C2ST, which provides empirical evidence for Theorem~\ref{ssl-theorem}.
-The implementation details of SSL-C2ST and C2ST can be found in Appendix \ref{ablation_details}.